mvolkmann/MyUnixEnv/notes/GoNotes.md

 Instead they are stored in `$GOPATH/pkg/mod`.
 This allows multiple modules to share them.

-Multiple versions of each module dependency can be stored here.
+Multiple versions of each dependency can be stored here.
-This allows using modules to use different versions.
+This allows the modules that depend on them to use different versions.

 ### Explicit Installs

 It is also possible to install dependencies with `go get`.
-This updates `go.mod`, but adds the comment `// indirect` after the require for the new dependency.
+This updates `go.mod`, but adds the comment `// indirect` after the path for the new dependency.
 This indicates that no code in the current module has been seen yet that uses the dependency.